 - 1. Verify that the pilot light is on. - 2.
 Verify that the flowmeter indicates a flow rate of approximately 1.2 SCFH.
 If necessary use the bypass valve or flow adjust potentiometer to adjust the flow rate to 1.2 SCFH. - 3.
-Verify a reading of 0%LEL for the methane channel (100 mV at the LEL transmitter test points), 20.9% for the oxygen channel (434 mV at the oxygen transmitter test points), 0 ppm for the CO channel (100 mV at the amp 1 test points), and 0 ppm for the H_2S channel (100 mV at the amp 2 test points).
+Verify a reading of 0% LEL for the hydrogen channel (100 mV at the LEL transmitter test points) and 20.9% for the oxygen channel (434 mV at the oxygen transmitter test points).
 Investigate significant changes in the reading.